kareemgrant/DOSE_Refactoring/README.markdown

 ##### What was I thinking?

 I'll be the first to admit, this isn't pretty.
 There's way too much going on in the create method.
 This totally ignores the Single Responsibility Principle and breaks plenty of other rules.
 To be fair, I knew it was pretty bad when I wrote it, but we were under some time constraints and I felt shipping well-tested ugly code was much better than not shipping at all.

 ##### It's Refactor Time!

-Since, I'm a several weeks older and wiser since writing this code, it's high time that I make this controller look presentable.
+Since, I'm several weeks older and wiser since writing this code, it's high time that I make this controller look presentable.

 The first thing that jumps out at me is that there is way too much logic being forced into the create method.
-First, I check if you're a current user, then I check if you have a valid credit card on file.
-Only after all of that, do I get to the real job of the create method - which is to create a new bid.
+First, the code checks if you're a current user, then I check if you have a valid credit card on file.
+Only after all of that, do I get to the real job of the create method - which is to actually create a new bid.

-While, I feel that those checks need to happen and that the create method is the place in the code where they should occur, there's definitely a better way to organize the code to make it readable and amenable to change.
+While I feel that these checks need to happen and that the create method is the place in the code where they should occur, there's definitely a better way to organize the code to make it readable and amenable to change.

 ##### Embedded If-Statements suck!

 Embedded If-statements used to be my best friend, but we had a falling out since I started gSchool.
 Let's get rid of them.

-The `if current_user` checks if the person submitting the bid is actually logged in.
-It meets our client's requirement, but sticking all of the logic associated with the user not being logged-in seems out of place.
+The `if current_user` line checks if the person submitting the bid is actually logged in.
+It meets our client's requirement, but sticking all of the logic associated with the user not being logged in seems out of place.

 I've learned that sometimes it's best to ask yourself a simple question - "what is really happening here?"
-Well, what we're really doing is making sure we prevent bidders who are not currently logged-in from submitting a bid.
+Well, what we're really doing is making sure we prevent bidders who are not currently logged in from submitting a bid.
 The next question I ask myself is "does that logic or idea belong in the create method?"
 It's clear that the answer is no, so let's move it out into it's own method:

 ```
   def no_bid_allowed